See the Story Index for Wael Abdelgawad’s other stories.

 I locked up my car, walked to the Sheya Gardens Hotel, and squeezed my way through the boarded up doorway.
 What I found inside was a world unlike anything I’d ever imagined.

-Wael Abdelgawad’s latest novel is Pieces of a Dream.
-It is available for purchase on Amazon.com.
+Wael Abdelgawad’s novel, Pieces of a Dream, is available for purchase on Amazon.com.